MoonshineSG/OctoPrint-Sound/README.md

-Octoprint plugin to replace printer sounds `M300 S2093 P120` with mp3 sound played by RPi
+Octoprint plugin to replace printer sounds `M300 S2093 P120` with mp3 sound played by RPi over the audio jack via an active speaker of a small amplifier (the signal is not strong enough to drive a speaker)

 1. add mp3 files to `.octoprint/data/sound/` to overwrite or to add new keywords
 2. add settings to `config.yaml`